boostorg/redis/README.md

 #### Receive

-Point number 3. is only necessary for servers that expect server pushes, like, for example, when using Redis pubsub.
+Point number 3. above is only necessary for servers that expect server pushes, like, for example, when using Redis pubsub.
 The example below was taken from subscriber.cpp